Justikun/echostats-faceit/README.md

 ## Project Structure

+- `client-next/`: New Next.js frontend application (recommended)
-- `client/` - Frontend React application
+- `client/`: Legacy Create React App frontend
-- `server/` - Backend Express server
+- `server/`: Backend API running on Fastify

-- `package.json` - Project dependencies and scripts
+## Migration Notes

+This project has been migrated from:
+- Frontend: Create React App → Next.js
+- Backend: Express.js → Fastify

+To use the new Next.js frontend, follow the instructions in the `client-next/README.md` file.

 ## Contributing